|• Steve Wiley||• Jennifer Knapp|

 Knowing the wealth of talent in the Conejo Valley, Richie came up with the idea for an organization to develop the talent of young musicians.
 In February 2011, Richie conferred with fellow musician Bob Cashier, accomplished drummer and percussionist, about his idea to establish Musicians on a Mission.
 Encouraged by Mr. Cashier’s response, Richie began the process of setting up the non-profit corporation by establishing a Board of Directors comprised of veteran musicians and industry associates.

 “Musicians on a Mission California” is the result of Richie’s vision and commitment to our community and the music industry.
-As a means of giving back by developing young talent, Richie’s legacy and the success of “MOAMCA” is dependent on his dedication and our persistence in securing resources and support to share the vision of encouraging and fostering the musical awareness and talent of our most precious resource – our youth.
+As a means of giving back by developing young talent, Richie’s legacy and the success of “MOAMCA” depended on his dedication and our persistence in securing resources and support to share the vision of encouraging and fostering the musical awareness and talent of our most precious resource – our youth.

 Director of Musicians on a Mission California